doctypedev/sintesi/README.md

     Output customization (for example, setting the directory where generated docs are written) is supported by specific commands and by the GitHub Action inputs (see `docs_output` in the workflow example above).
 Command-line flags and their names can change across releases; consult the official CLI reference for the authoritative, up-to-date list of options:

     👉 CLI Reference: https://sintesicli.dev/reference/commands.html

+6.  **Manage Changesets**
+    Sintesi integrates with Changesets for versioning and releases.
+Use the changeset command to create or manage changeset metadata and prepare packages for release:

+    ```bash
+    sintesi changeset
+    ```

+    This command helps manage the Changesets used by the project for changelogs and package publishing.

 ## 🧠 How it Works